ksu-is/expese-tracker-lite/README.md

 - Filter by category or date
 - Save and load data from `expenses.csv`
 - (Optional) Visualize expenses with Matplotlib charts
 - (Optional) Tkinter interface for GUI version

+## Author
+Bassel Sbaity
+Kennesaw State University